-A nurse will not be required to float to a nursing assignment that requires specialty competence' for which he/she is not qualified.
+A. Competency/Qualification.
+Nurses shall receive patient assignments commensurate with their skills and competencies.
+A nurse will not be required to float to a ONA/Providence St. Vincent Medical Center Collective Bargaining Agreement 2015 - 2017 patient assignment that requires specialty competence for which he/she is not qualified.
 If a nurse feels that he/she is not qualified for a specific assignment, he/she should indicate the reasons why and give them at the time of the request to the appropriate charge nurse or appropriate supervisor/manager or designee for the record.